Origins - Ground Billiards

 Billiard Equipment Development

-The development of the various forms and families of billiards owes much to changes and improvements to the equipment used.
+The development of the various forms of billiards and it's changing rules over time owes much to improvements in the equipment used.
 This applies to the balls, the maces or cues, the surface of the table and the side cushions in particular.
 Without radical improvements to all pieces of equipment used in the game, none of the modern variations of Billiards could exist.
 There were hundreds of new innovations and changes over the next 2 or 3 centuries but here are a few of the more significant inventions:

 The 4 sub-families of Billiards

-The story of billiards in all it's varieties and with a complete lack of any accepted standards was far from clear up to this point but around now began drifting down several differentiable paths which the author invites you to trace via 4 separate pages.
+The story of billiards in all it's varieties and with a complete lack of any accepted standards was far from clear up to this point but around now it started to separate into several paths which the author invites you to trace via 4 separate pages.

 English Billiards & Snooker